NihalThomas/LoRA-English-Malayalam-Translation/README.md

 - **Evaluation**: BLEU technique is used to assess the performance of the fine-tuned model.

 ## Steps in the notebook :
    - Preprocess your dataset.
-[Used dataset is upload for refernece]
+[Used dataset is given below]
    - Configure the GEMMA 2B model with LoRA.
    - Fine-tune and evaluate the model.

+## Dataset

+This notebook uses the [English-Malayalam Translation Dataset](https://www.kaggle.com/datasets/nihalthomas15/lang-trans-eng-malayalam) from Kaggle.
+Ensure that you download and preprocess the dataset before beginning the fine-tuning process.

 ## Contributions